gardener/gardener/docs/concepts/gardenlet.md

 that it currently has.
 Then it deploys the gardenlet clone into the managed seed cluster.

-If you want to prevent the automatic gardenlet deployment, specify the `seedTemplate` section in the `ManagedSeed` resource, and don't specify the `gardenlet` section.
-In this case, you have to deploy the gardenlet on your own into the seed cluster.

 More information: [Register Shoot as Seed](../usage/managed_seed.md)

 ## Migrating from Previous Gardener Versions